Deadly force behind the wheel

 Motsinger said he did.
 The supervisor gave him the go-ahead to PIT.

-Seventeen miles into the chase, Motsinger closed in, and his front left quarter panel caught the back right side of the van.
-Osiel lost control and the minivan flipped end over end until it came to rest in the woods.
+Seventeen miles into the chase, Motsinger closed in, and his front-left quarter panel caught the back-right side of the van.
+Osiel lost control, and the minivan flipped end over end until it came to rest in the woods.

 The rear seat of the van, where Maria Carbajal and her boyfriend, Jonathan Thomas, were sitting, broke free, throwing them from the vehicle.
-Police told Chaparro that Maria had died clutching Thomas, who suffered a broken vertebrae.
+Police told Chaparro that Maria had died clutching Thomas, who suffered a broken vertebra.

-A friend, Kandy Castrejon, who had been sitting in the front passenger seat also was ejected.
+A friend, Kandy Castrejon, who had been sitting in the front passenger seat, also was ejected.
 Castrejon, who liked to make videos of herself lip-syncing, died a few days later.

-A report by the North Carolina Highway Patrol’s Collision Reconstruction Unit said that the “maneuver was performed correctly in this crash.”
+A report by the North Carolina Highway Patrol’s Collision Reconstruction Unit said the “maneuver was performed correctly in this crash.”

-A North Carolina Highway Patrol spokesperson called the deaths “tragic,” but declined to comment further on the case.
-Motsinger could not be reached for comment and the department declined to make him available.
+A North Carolina Highway Patrol spokesperson called the deaths “tragic” but declined to comment further on the case.
+Motsinger could not be reached for comment, and the department declined to make him available.

-Chaparro told The Post that the night of the crash she had been praying in church and gotten a chill, and knew Maria was in trouble.
-When she got home, her youngest daughter said that the teens had stopped by the house, but were scared they were in trouble and again left.
+Chaparro told The Post that the night of the crash, she had been praying in church and gotten a chill and knew Maria was in trouble.
+When she got home, her youngest daughter said the teens had stopped by the house but were scared they were in trouble and again left.
 She was getting ready for bed after midnight when the call came about the crash.

 When she arrived at the hospital, she saw teams of doctors huddled around a thin girl and recognized Kandy Castrejon’s mother nearby.
 In the next room she saw Thomas, Maria’s boyfriend.
 She went to the final room and saw her son Osiel sitting up on a table.

-Note: Editor’s note: The videos in this story contain graphic content.